Divorce

 What is collaborative divorce?

-A relatively new way of handling divorce, collaborative law was established in the 1990s.
+A relatively new way of handling divorce, collaborative law, was established in the 1990s.
 This approach to divorce avoids the court system entirely.
 However, it is only successful if both spouses agree to this approach from the beginning.
-Instead of going to court, the divorce matters are settled with the spouses’ individual attorneys and other experts if needed.
-Once an aggrement is met, both parties still need to go to court to finalize the agreement.
+Instead of going to court, the divorce matters are settled with the spouses’ individual attorneys and other professionals if needed.
+Once an agreement is met, both parties still need to go to court to finalize the agreement.

 What is a dissolution of marriage?